NextCenturyCorporation/neon-dash/src/app/library/README.md

 ![NCCL Search Transforms](./images/NCCL-Search-Transforms.jpg)

-1. Define and initialize your Visualization element and Search Component as normal ([see above](#search-and-visualize)), but you do not need to add the `vis-element-id` or `vis-draw-function` attributes to the Search Component.
+1. Define your Visualization element and Search Component as normal ([see above](#search-and-visualize)), but you do not need to add the `vis-element-id` or `vis-draw-function` attributes to the Search Component.
-2. Define a transform function that accepts an **array of [search data objects](#search-data-object)**, transforms it into your data format, and sends the transformed visualization data to your Visualization element by whatever method you desire (like a direct function call or attribute data binding).
+2. Define a transform function that accepts an **[array of search data objects](#search-data-object)**, transforms it into your data format, and sends the transformed visualization data to your Visualization element by whatever method you desire (like a direct function call or attribute data binding).
 3. Add your transform function as an event listener to the `dataReceived` event on the Search Component.
+4. Initialize the Search Component as normal ([see above](#initializing-nccl-core-services-and-components)).

 ```js
 const transformSearchDataArray = function(searchDataArray) {